mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:property:: mitsuba.PreliminaryIntersection3f.t

-        Distance traveled along the ray
+        Distance traveled along the ray.
+Invalid lanes are set to infinity.

+    .. py:property:: mitsuba.PreliminaryIntersection3f.valid

+        Valid hit mask

     .. py:method:: mitsuba.PreliminaryIntersection3f.zero_(self, arg)

         This callback method is invoked by dr::zeros<>, and takes care of fields that deviate from the standard zero-initialization convention.
-        In this particular class, the ``t`` field should be set to an infinite value to mark invalid intersection records.
+        It clears ``valid`` and sets ``t`` to infinity for invalid intersection records.

         Parameter ``arg`` (int, /):
             *no description available*